Mowje/node-sodium/docs/keyring-api.md

 ## Methods :

+* `KeyRing([String filename])` : Constructor function
+	* String filename : Optional.
+Path to a key file to be loaded into the KeyRing upon construction
 * `KeyRing.createKeyPair(String keyType, [String filename], [Function callback])`
 	* String keyType : 'curve25519' or 'ed25519'.
 Other values will raise an exception
 	* String filename : path where you want to save the key once it's generated.
 Optional